SSilence/php-imap-client/docs/guide-en/Usage.md

 ```php
 $emails = $imap->getMessages();
 ```
-Now $emails it is array objects.
+Now $emails it is array object.

 The structure of a single message when it is received by the method getMessage() or getMessages() it by the look here [Incoming Message](IncomingMessage.md)